Israr29/Simple-Weather-App/README.md

 ## 🌤️ Simple Weather Application

 A lightweight weather app built with HTML, CSS, and JavaScript.
-Users can enter a city name to fetch real-time weather data such as temperature, humidity, and conditions, with matching weather icons.
+Users can easily enter a city name to fetch real-time weather data such as temperature, humidity, and conditions, with matching weather icons.

 ✨ Features